 Not being picked for a team, public humiliation, solitary confinement: these are some of our deepest fears and harshest forms of punishment.
 Why?
-Because we need to belong and to be accepted and included; we crave being part of a social system or tribe.
+Because human belonging demands we’re accepted and included, we crave being part of a social system or tribe.

-Understanding what drives our need to belong can help you understand some human behaviours – including those which go against our best interests.
+Understanding what drives human belonging can help you understand some human behaviours – including those which go against our best interests.

 It’s in our genes